The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - The course consists of a 1-day GeoStack Workshop and a 10-day GeoStack Course.
 - The course uses 100% Open Source Software, Open Standards and Open Content.
 - The course is both aimed at bachelor and master level students that follow courses in data science and geospatial programming and programming enthousiasts alike.
+- The course is about learning some Python programming for geospatial data science basics.
+- The course is about learning some TypeScript + Angular programming to call JavaScript geospatial frameworks to program basic web applications that plot geospatial data on a digital topographical map with map data from OpenStreetMap.org.
 - The course runs on a Virtual Machine (VM) with [Ubuntu Linux](https://ubuntu.com/) in [VirtualBox](https://www.virtualbox.org) to work cross-platform on [Linux](https://en.wikipedia.org/wiki/Linux), [macOS](https://en.wikipedia.org/wiki/MacOS) and [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows).
 - In the 1-day Workshop you will build the VM to run a simplified version of a 2D Map Viewer webapplication to explore.
-- In the 10-day Course you will build the full GeoStack VM to run 3 webapplications: a Dataset Dashboard, a 2D Map Viewer with [OpenLayers]( and a 3D Map Viewer with Cesium.
+- In the 10-day Course you will build the full GeoStack VM to run 3 webapplications: a Dataset Dashboard, a 2D Map Viewer with [OpenLayers](https://openlayers.org) and a 3D Map Viewer with [Cesium](https://cesium.com/cesiumjs).
-- The datasets used for the digital topographical maps are from [OpenStreetMap.org](https://OpenStreetMap.org) and for 3D maps Digital Elevation Map (DEM) files are used that are publicly available as Open Content.
-To learn how to program with web map servers, also some online web map services are used.
+- The datasets used for the digital topographical maps are from [OpenStreetMap.org](https://OpenStreetMap.org) and for 3D maps [Digital Elevation Map (DEM)](https://en.wikipedia.org/wiki/Digital_elevation_model) files are used that are publicly available as [Open Content](https://en.wikipedia.org/wiki/Open_content).
+To learn how to program with web map servers, also some online [web map services](https://en.wikipedia.org/wiki/Web_Map_Service) are used.
 - The datasets used in the course are GPS track logs that are publicly available as Open Content.
-Two kinds of file formats are used: CSV files with track logs from GPS trackers on the legs of ringed common cranes (Grus grus) from the animal tracking website [Movebank.org](https://www.movebank.org) and GPX files with track logs from a GPS navigation device from travelling routes in The Netherlands from another GitHub user who donated the datasets for this course as Open Content.
+Two kinds of file formats are used: [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files with [GPS](https://en.wikipedia.org/wiki/Global_Positioning_System) track logs from [GPS trackers](https://en.wikipedia.org/wiki/GPS_tracking_unit) on the legs of ringed [common cranes (Grus grus)](https://en.wikipedia.org/wiki/Common_crane) from the animal tracking website [Movebank.org](https://www.movebank.org) and [GPX](https://en.wikipedia.org/wiki/GPS_Exchange_Format) files with track logs from a GPS navigation device from travelling routes in The Netherlands from another GitHub user who donated the datasets for this course as Open Content.

 So, go enjoy and learn things!